Skip to main content

 In practice, a blockchain indexer follows a simple model:

-• Read blockchain data such as blocks, transactions, and event logs
+• Read blockchain data: blocks, transactions, and event logs

 • Apply developer-defined logic to the data